Skip to Content

 Heather and the stag at Fawsley Hall (real antlers!)

-I’d certainly recommend Fawsley Hall for a weekend or anytime break, and I thought it was good value too, considering the spa facilities, ambiance, style and excellent food.
+I’d certainly recommend Fawsley Hall for a weekend or anytime break.
+I thought it was good value too, considering the spa facilities, ambiance, style and excellent food.

-• Fawsley Hall is in Northamptonshire, just off the A361 south of Daventry – see their website for directions
+• Fawsley Hall is in Northamptonshire, just off the A361 south of Daventry.

 • Swimming pool and Gym – these facilities are free to guests

-• Attractions – Fawsley Hall offers a booklet detailing all the things to do in the area and there are many stately homes within a hours drive, although most are closed in the winter months.
+• Attractions – Fawsley Hall offers a booklet detailing all the things to do in the area.
+There are many stately homes within a hours drive, although most are closed in the winter months.

-• Families – The Hotel has a stylish grown-up feel, but children are welcome and it would be fine for school-age and teenagers, although not ideal for toddlers – I saw several families with children enjoying a half term break.
+• Families – The Hotel has a stylish grown-up feel, but children are welcome.
+It would be fine for school-age and teenagers, although not ideal for toddlers.
+I saw several families with children enjoying a half term break.
 You should also check for any restrictions on when children may use the pool.

 This article is originally published at Heatheronhertravels.com